 6. A brief letter from dissertation advisor confirming your good standing in the program and stating that the dissertation prospectus has been approved.
 This should not be a letter of recommendation; rather it should just confirm your good standing in the program and that your dissertation proposal has been approved.
-This letter should be sent directly from the advisor to Dr. Carolyn Becker at email@example.com.
+This letter should be sent directly from the advisor to Dr. Joanne Davila (email@example.com).

 Note: Supplemental Materials may be submitted but are not expected nor required, and are not considered as part of the ratings of the applications.
 Examples of suitable supplemental materials would be: treatment manuals or analyses other than those for the primary aims and hypotheses.

-1. Submit application electronically to Dr. Carolyn Becker at firstname.lastname@example.org
+1. Submit application electronically to Dr. Joanne Davila (firstname.lastname@example.org).

 2. Please include the entire application, including cover letter, in one document file.